Potato Working Group

 Potatoes are Canada’s largest horticultural crop in terms of acreage, yield and farm cash receipts.
-It is in part for this reason that the Canadian Horticultural Council (CHC)'s Potato Committee is a very active and robust group.
-The committee consists of numerous groups including the Seed Potato Sub-Committee, the Potato Breeding Working Group, the Promotion and Marketing Working Group, the Quality Assurance Working Group, the Plant Pest Response Working Group, and the Potato Task Force.
+It is in part for this reason that the Canadian Horticultural Council (CHC)'s Potato Working Group is a very active and robust group.
+The Working Group consists of numerous groups including the Seed Potato Sub-Committee, the Potato Breeding Working Group, the Promotion and Marketing Working Group, the Quality Assurance Working Group, the Plant Pest Response Working Group, and the Potato Task Force.

 Chair: Bill Zylmans